desec-io/desec-stack/docs/dyndns/update-api.rst

 - After successful authentication (no matter how), the only hostname that is associated with your user account (if not ambiguous).

+You can either specify a single hostname, or a comma-separated list of hostnames in order to update multiple subdomains in a single request.
+This works with any of the above parameters; however, all hostnames must belong to the same domain.
+The resulting updates are performed atomically (that is, they are either all applied or they all fail).

 If we cannot determine a hostname to update, the API returns a status code of ``400 Bad Request`` (if no hostname was given but multiple domains exist in